 Category 1: Sub-Category 1:

-04 Day Services ~ 04010 prevocational services ~
+04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

-04 Day Services ~ 04020 day habilitation ~
+04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

-~ $\vee$
+Service Definition (Scope):

 Category 4: Sub-Category 4:

-$\checkmark$ $\vee$

-Community Participation Support provides opportunities and support for community inclusion and building interest in and developing skills and potential for competitive integrated employment.
-Services should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, and strengths while reflecting his or her desired outcomes related to employment, community involvement and membership.
+Community Participation Support (CPS) provides opportunities and support for community inclusion and building interest in and developing skills and potential for competitive integrated employment.
+CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting his or her desired outcomes related to employment, community involvement & membership.
+To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with the individual's preferences, choices and interests.

-Community Participation Support is intended to flexibly wrap around or otherwise support community life secondary to employment, as a primary goal.
+CPS is intended to flexibly wrap around or otherwise support community life secondary to employment, as a primary goal.
 This service involves participation in integrated community settings, in activities that involve persons without disabilities who are not paid or unpaid caregivers.

-This service is expected to result in the participant developing & sustaining a range of valued social roles & relationships; building natural supports; increasing independence; increasing potential for employment; & experiencing meaningful community participation & inclusion.
+This service is expected to result in the participant developing & sustaining a range of valued social roles & relationships; building natural supports; increasing independence; increasing potential for employment; and experiencing meaningful community participation & inclusion.
 Activities include the following supports for:

-- Developing skills and competencies necessary to pursue competitive integrated employment; - Participating in community activities, organizations, groups, associations or clubs to develop social networks; - Identifying and participating in activities that provide purpose and responsibility; - Fine and gross motor development and mobility; - Participating in community opportunities related to the development of hobbies or leisure/cultural interests or to promote personal health and wellness (e.g. yoga class, hiking group, walking group, etc.); - Participating in community adult learning opportunities; - Participating in volunteer opportunities;

-- Opportunities focused on training and education for self-determination and self-advocacy; - Learning to navigate the local community, including learning to use public and/or private transportation and other transportation options available in the local area; - Developing and/or maintaining social networks and reciprocal relationships with members of the broader community (e.g. neighbors, coworkers, and other community members who do not have disabilities and who are not paid or unpaid caregivers) through natural opportunities and invitations that may occur; - Assisting participants, caregivers, and providers with identifying and utilizing supports not funded through the waiver that are available from community service organizations, such as churches, schools, colleges/universities and other postsecondary institutions, libraries, neighborhood associations, clubs, recreational entities, businesses and community organizations focused on exchange of services (e.g. time banks); and - Assisting participants and caregivers with providing mutual support to one another (through service/support exchange) and contributing to others in the community.
+- Developing skills & competencies necessary to pursue competitive integrated employment; - Participating in community activities, organizations, groups, or clubs to develop social networks; - Identifying and participating in activities that provide purpose & responsibility; - Fine and gross motor development & mobility; - Participating in community opportunities related to the development of hobbies or leisure/cultural interests or to promote personal health & wellness (yoga class, hiking group, etc.); - Participating in volunteer opportunities or community adult learning opportunities; - Opportunities focused on training & education for self-determination and self-advocacy; - Learning to navigate the local community, including learning to use public/private transportation & other transportation options available in the local area; - Developing and/or maintaining social networks & reciprocal relationships with members of the broader community (neighbors, coworkers, and other community members who do not have disabilities & who are not paid or unpaid caregivers) through natural opportunities & invitations that may occur; - Assisting participants, caregivers, & providers with identifying and utilizing supports not funded through the waiver that are available from community service organizations, such as churches, schools, colleges/universities & other post-secondary institutions, libraries, neighborhood associations, clubs, recreational entities, businesses & community organizations focused on exchange of services (e.g time banks); and - Assisting participants & caregivers with providing mutual support to one another (through service/support exchange) & contributing to others in the community.

-The service includes planning and coordination for:
+The service includes planning & coordination for:

-- Developing skills & competencies necessary to pursue competitive integrated employment; - Promoting a spirit of personal reliance & contribution, mutual support and community connection; - Developing social networks and connections within local communities; - Emphasizing, promoting and coordinating the use of unpaid supports to address participant and family needs in addition to paid services; and - Planning and coordinating a participant's daily/weekly schedule for Community Participation Supports.
+- Developing skills & competencies necessary to pursue competitive integrated employment; - Promoting a spirit of personal reliance & contribution, mutual support & community connection; - Developing social networks & connections within local communities; - Emphasizing, promoting & coordinating the use of unpaid supports to address participant & family needs in addition to paid services; and - Planning & coordinating a participant's daily/weekly schedule for CPS.